 Established and Reputed

-To find a reliable broker, research his/her background.
+To find a reliable broker, research their background.
 You can start by reading customer reviews online.
 If you’re satisfied with customer reviews, check their website to find out testimonials and accreditations.
-If you’re convinced so far, move ahead and ask the broker to provide you a reference of their former clients.
+If you’re convinced so far, move ahead and ask the broker to provide you a reference for their former clients.
 You can speak to these past clients and find out more about the broker’s services.
 Also, trustworthy brokers will clearly tell you how they are paid for their services.